 6. Short Sit Stops

-Halt, cue “sit,” mark when the rear hits the floor, treat, and roll on.
-That stop-start rhythm keeps energy high and minds sharp.
+Halt, cue “sit,” mark when the rear hits the floor, treat, and move on.
+This stop-start rhythm keeps energy high and minds sharp.

-Do three micro-sessions a day: before breakfast, at lunch, and before dinner.
-Dogs learn the same way we cram for language apps, tiny, frequent reps beat marathon sessions every time.
+Do three micro-sessions a day.
+Dogs learn best through repetition, so short, frequent reps beat marathon sessions every time.

 • Luring forever – Gradually fade the visible treat.
-Keep your lure hand at your chest, then reward from the other hand or pouch.
+Keep your lure hand at your chest, then reward from the other hand.

-• Tense leash – If you feel leash pressure, you moved too far too fast.
-Reset closer.
+• Tense leash – If you feel tension, you likely moved too far, too fast.
+Reset closer to the dog.

 • Cue overload – Say the heel command once.
-Repeating “heel, heel, heel” turns into background noise faster than you can say “walkies.”
+Repeating “heel, heel, heel” turns the word into background noise.

 Transition the Heel to the Backyard and Quiet Streets

-Congrats! your pup gets the concept indoors.
-Time to add the real world, one mild distraction at a time.
+Congrats!
+Your pup understands the concept indoors.
+Now it is time to train a dog to heel in the real world, adding one mild distraction at a time.

 1. Backyard Rehearsal

 Walk parallel to fences or walls.
-The structure acts like invisible bumpers, keeping your dog straight without nagging.
+The structure acts like invisible bumpers, helping keep your dog straight.

 2. Driveway to Mailbox

 Pick a tiny, predictable route.
 Quality beats distance.
-End on a win, even if you’re out there for three minutes.
+End on a win, even if you are out there for only three minutes.

 3. Silent Walk Challenge

 Take one block with no verbal cues.
 Let your body language do the talking.
-Feel the leash tighten?
-Do a crisp 180-degree pivot; most dogs hurry to catch up.
+If the leash tightens, do a crisp 180-degree pivot; most dogs will hurry to catch up.

 4. Longer Intervals Between Rewards

-Switch to a slot-machine schedule: two steps, eight steps, four steps, 12 steps.
-Uncertainty keeps hope, and focus, sky-high.
+Switch to a slot-machine schedule: reward after two steps, then eight, then four.
+Uncertainty keeps focus sky-high.

-Still wrestling with a leash like it’s arm-day at the gym?
+Still wrestling with the leash?
 A short-term management aid can save your shoulders while you polish the skill.

-• Front-clip harness – Redirects pulling by turning the torso.
+• Front-clip harness – Redirects pulling by turning the torso toward you.

-• Head halter – Gives steering control; introduce gradually so your dog doesn’t paw it off.
+• Head halter – Gives steering control; introduce this gradually so your dog doesn’t paw it off.

 Remember, gadgets manage; training teaches.
-Pair any equipment with the reward-based plan above or you’ll have a dog who “behaves” only when wearing the gizmo.
+Pair any equipment with the reward-based plan above.

 Troubleshooting Common Heel Problems